-Overall, the support for essentiality of the KEs is moderate since there is direct evidence from specifically designed experimental studies illustrating essentiality for several of the important KEs in the AOP.
-This includes evidence from combined DIO1 and DIO2 knockdown studies in zebrafish showing the link with reduced posterior chamber inflation, but anterior chamber inflation was not studied.
+Overall, the confidence in the supporting data for essentiality of KEs within the AOP is moderate.
+There is evidence from deiodinase knockdowns showing the link with reduced posterior chamber inflation and the essentiality for downstream effects, but anterior chamber inflation was not studied.
 There is additional indirect evidence that reduced thyroid hormone synthesis causes reduced anterior swim bladder inflation: Chopra et al. (2019) showed that knockdown of dual oxidase, important for thyroid hormone synthesis, reduced anterior swim bladder inflation.
-It should be noted that DIO2 seems more important than DIO1 in providing sufficient T3 for proper swim bladder inflation.
+It should be noted that dual oxidase also plays a role in oxidative stress.
+There is also evidence that alleviation of the effect on anterior chamber inflation reduces the effect on swimming performance.